 Shopping Organic Doesn't Always Mean Healthy

 Increasing numbers of us are waking up to the benefits of eating in more healthy ways and looking for food products that are made with our health – and the planet’s health - in mind.
-Organic foods stores are flourishing, as the go-to places for healthy nutrition.
+Organic food stores are flourishing, as the go-to places for healthy nutrition.

 If you’ve recently decided to boost your own health by eating better, it’s likely you’ve made a few exploratory trips to the local natural foods stores.
 You may even have purchased a few items and perhaps you were amazed at how delicious they were.
 Sure, it’s ‘health food,’ but those crackers were outstanding; that ice cream was to die for.
 You may assume that anything you purchase at the health food store is ok to consume and free of health risks.
 Turns out that it’s a bit more complicated than that.
 Since people adhere to all different kinds of diets, even health food stores offer a huge variety of products, not all of them suited to a style of consumption that’s dedicated to strictly healthy practices.